Best ever low carb, sugar-free condensed milk

 - 8 drops Ez-Sweetz** or equivalent sugar-free sweetener see recipe notes

-Pour mixture into a large bowl and cover with cling wrap (press cling wrap down onto surface of mixture to avoid a skin forming).
+- Pour mixture into a large bowl and cover with cling wrap (press cling wrap down onto the surface of mixture to avoid a skin forming).